palewire/first-athena-query/docs/index.md

 ![Keys section](_static/keys-section.png)

-Now you can create a root key by checking the box and clicking the button that says "Create access key."
+Now you can create a root key pair by checking the box and clicking the button that says "Create access key."

 ![Keys section](_static/keys-consent.png)

-The final screen will show you the key ID and secret key.
-I've redacted the key ID and secret key in the example below.
+The final screen will show you the key's ID and secret.
+I've redacted my pair in the example below.

 ![Keys screen](_static/redacted-keys.png)

 Copy and paste them into a text file for safekeeping.
 You will not be able to see the secret key again.
-They are what Python will use to authenticate itself with AWS.
+They are what Python will use to gain access to AWS from outside the console.

 ## About this class